Searching for Gravity Without a Metric: Explicit Construction of a -dimensional Affine Dirac Action

 This unitary representation acts on the vector space built from finite dimensional multiplets of $\text{Spin}(4)$ denoted $(j_1,j_2)$, with $j_1, j_2$ standard $SU(2)$ spin labels.
 Specifically, it acts on an invariant lattice of points $(j_1,j_2)=(2n,2m+\frac{1}{2}),(2n+1,2m+1+\frac{1}{2})$ with $m,n$ non-negative integers and $m\geq n$.
 A vector $\Psi$ living on this vector space will have components $\psi^{j_1j_2}_{m_1m_2}$, and the inner product between two vectors $\Phi$ and $\Psi$ which makes this representation unitary is

 We now move over to the deunitarized representation which is built out of finite dimensional $(j_1,j_2)$ $\text{Spin}(3,1)$ representations.
-Everything is essentially the same as above except a small modification of the kernel $\kappa\to -ie^{i\pi(m_1+m_2)}\kappa$ (the added factor is a $3d$ parity transformation).
+Everything is essentially the same as above except a small modification of the kernel $\kappa\to -ie^{i\pi(m_1+m_2)}\kappa$ (the added factor is a $3$-dimensional parity transformation).

 Knowing the inner product and the generators which create the vector operator $\Gamma^{\mu}$ is enough to explicitly write down the action in this basis.
-Of course though, writing the field $\Psi(x)$ in terms of $(j_1,j_2)$ $4d$ Lorentz components is not very illuminating.
-Instead, what one should do is write the field in terms of its finite dimensional $3d$ Lorentz components.
+What one should of course do in the present context is write the field in terms of its finite dimensional irreducible $d=3$ Lorentz components, since this reducible $\overline{GL(3,\mathbb{R})}$ representation is defined by how it acts on these components.